LongerVision/Arduino_Full_Stack/Part1_Introduction/02_Programming_Grammar/01_avr_c_grammar.md

 # 2.1 AVR C Grammar

-An implementation of GCC for Atmel AVR microcontrollers is [AVR Libc](http://www.nongnu.org/avr-libc/).
+One of the GCC mplementations for Atmel AVR microcontrollers is [Savannah NonGNU AVR Libc](http://www.nongnu.org/avr-libc/), which is adopted in this course.
+A full user manual can be found at [http://www.nongnu.org/avr-libc/user-manual/index.html](http://www.nongnu.org/avr-libc/user-manual/index.html).

 ## Keywords
 * if